 3. TAKE A CRUISE OR BOAT TOUR

 Since Seward is surrounded by the Kenai Fjords National Park, there are plenty of chances to observe Alaska's natural wonders.
 For a great overview of the Kenai Fjords, hop aboard a day cruise and spend a thrilling day at sea, searching for marine wildlife, gazing upon glaciers, and learning about the history of the fjord and the Alaskan Bay.
-With Major Marine Tours you can choose from a variety of boat tours including whale watching, national park tours, and wildlife cruises, with prices ranging from $84 to $179.
-All cruises offer snacks on board with some of the longer full day cruises offering succulent prime rib and fresh Alaskan salmon buffets for only an additional $19 per person.
+With Major Marine Tours you can choose from a variety of boat tours including whale watching, national park tours, and wildlife cruises, with prices ranging from $94 to $239.
+All cruises offer snacks on board with some of the longer full day cruises including a deli lunch.

 4. GO HIKING

 Alaska's picturesque landscapes and wild nature attracts outdoor buffs and adventure seekers from around the world.
 Whether exploring the forests, climbing mountains, or navigating around rivers and lakes, hikers enjoy the unique outdoor challenges, some of which can only be discovered in Seward.
 One of the most stunning hikes is to Exit Glacier with trails leading to multiple vantage points around the glacier, including a trail accessible to those with disabilities.
 Trails lead to right beside the glacier where visitors can experience the massive blue wall of ice, listening to its thunderous cracks as Exit Glacier slowly inches down to the Resurrection River from the Harding Ice Field.
 You can hike there on your own or join one of Seward Windsong Lodge's guided walking tours for $48 to learn more about this glacial environment from a naturalist guide.

 5. ENJOY FINE ALASKAN CUISINE